rokucommunity/rooibos/README.md

 5. I poured a _lot_ of work into the project (> 100 hours and counting), and expect to continue to do so.
 If I own the project, then I can do what I want, when I want.
 That goes for you guys as well, so get in touch with feature requests and PR's :)

 ### Is Rooibos itself unit tested?

 At this point, it's WIP.
 It is on the [roadmap](ROADMAP.md) though!

 ### Doens't rooibos use eval? that's bad right...?

-The official roku unit test framework also uses eval : https://github.com/rokudev/unit-testing-framework/search?q=eval&unscoped_q=eval
+<strike>The official roku unit test framework also uses eval : https://github.com/rokudev/unit-testing-framework/search?q=eval&unscoped_q=eval</strike>

-However, should this ever pose a problem for whatever reason, I promise to provide a replacement mechanism.
-It will be a couple of hours for me to write a fix (I've meditated on it long and hard) and will result in an extra build step that will parse the test files, and create a build artifact, that will do the mappings for the eval use.
+<strike>However, should this ever pose a problem for whatever reason, I promise to provide a replacement mechanism.
+It will be a couple of hours for me to write a fix (I've meditated on it long and hard) and will result in an extra build step that will parse the test files, and create a build artifact, that will do the mappings for the eval use.</strike>

+I've alread implemented a non-eval version of rooibos.
+It's currently in beta, on the [evalErradication branch](https://github.com/georgejecook/rooibos/tree/evalErradication)

+See the updated docs for guidance

 Your usage of rooibos is safe, now and in the future :)